top of page

 • 1 lb.
 (3 cups) dried fava beans, preferably skinless

-• 6 to 8 scallions, minced
+• 6 to 8 scallions or green onions, minced

 • 3 to 5 cloves garlic, crushed